-While civilians continue to bear the brunt of a conflict that has led to widespread forced displacement and violations of international humanitarian and human rights law, the most crucial consideration issues are the protection of lives and properties, provision of food and assistance for basic life-saving services aimed at reducing the impact imagined in Nigeria, as well as assist those who are affected towards recovery and reintegration into the society through social empowerment.
+While civilians continue to bear the brunt of a conflict that has led to widespread forced displacement and violations of international humanitarian and human rights law, the most crucial consideration issues are the protection of lives and provision food properties, of and assistance for basic life-saving services aimed at reducing the impact imagined in Nigeria, as well as assist those who are affected towards recovery and reintegration into the society through social empowerment.

-It was on this basis that the Ministry set out to achieve the three strategic objectives to save lives. enhance protection and strengthen resilience of the poor and vulnerable population, by ensuring the localization domestication and of Humanitarian Peace Development Nexus in line with the global best practice.
+It was on this basis that the Ministry set out to achieve the three strategic objectives to save lives. enhance protection and strengthen resilience of the vulnerable population, poor and domestication ensurina the and localization of Humanitarian Peace Development Nexus in line with the global best practice.